city41/breakouts/breakouts/melonjs/README.md

 ##Notes:
 * tested and working on all recent major browsers (including audio)
 * optimized (through specific settings) for mobile/table device (tested & running on iPhone4 & iPad2)
-* audio is disabled on mobile devices
 * additional fadeIn/fadeOut effect have been used for transition
 * all levels (including the title screen) have been fully designed using Tiled